 Extra Space Required

 Storage facilities that can fit boats and RVs need more land – about double the size of an average 5-acre self-storage project – due to the length and width of the vehicles.
 You don’t want a cramped space with multiple sharp turns when trying to fit a luxury 45-ft-Class A motorhome into a parking spot.

 Easy Access is a Plus

 While you want to keep thieves away, you don’t want to deter owners from accessing their property.
-BETCO, based in Statesville, NC, gives owners convenient access to their boat or RV by offering Bluetooth electronic smart locks and smart keypads with their boat and RV storage buildings.
-Owners can use their smartphones to access the facility and their storage unit and review access activity.
-They can also share a digital key with friends, family, movers, or anyone who needs temporary access.
+BETCO, based in Statesville, NC, gives owners convenient access to their boat or RV by offering digital automation, like Nokē Elevate which provides tenants with easy access controlled by a smartphone and can even help meet ADA compliances in certain states.

 Many consider their RVs and boats prized possessions that provide a happy escape from the daily grind.
-Protecting this investment can mean spending a higher price on rental costs for a more secure, easily accessible building.
-But it might be worth it in the long run if it means less exposure to theft or damage.
-And the more amenities your facility offers beyond a primary building, the higher the rental rate you can collect for storage services.
+Protecting this investment can mean spending a higher price rent for a more secure, easily accessible building.
+This investment is worth it in the long run if it means less exposure to theft or damage and gives your tenets peace of mind.
+Remember, the more amenities your facility offers beyond a primary building, the higher the rental rate you can collect for storage services.

 Ready to build your smart building or update your boat and RV storage facility?
 Let the dream team of BETCO Inc., Janus International Group, Inc., Access Control Technologies and Nokē Smart Entry® combine efforts to create a smart storage facility that suits your boat and RV clientele.
 Contact an experienced sales rep at BETCO today to start smart.